 - What about safety and security?

 - What is the job guarantee after studying abroad?

 - How long would it take to pay the loan?

-- What happens if you don’t get a job after spending so much money for education ( sometimes involves selling properties to pay for education)
+- What happens if you don’t get a job and have to return back?

-But, I’m glad someone is asking questions, that go way beyond what a regular student would ask.
+But, I’m glad someone is asking questions, that goes way beyond what a regular student would ask.